dnsimple/dnsimple-node/README.markdown

 We provide a full API and an easy-to-use web interface so you can get your domain registered and set up with a minimal amount of effort.

-## :warning: Beta Warning

-This library is currently in beta version, the methods and the implementation should be considered a work-in-progress.
-Changes in the method naming, method signatures, public or internal APIs may happen during the beta period.

 ## Requirements

 The dnsimple-node package requires node 6.0.0 or higher.